PriyanshuBisht15/CSV-to-Excel-Converter-using-pandas-/README.md

 4. View results: The converted Excel files will be saved in the specified output directory with the same base filenames as the original CSV files.

+## Error Handling
+- File Not Found: If a specified CSV file does not exist, an error message will be displayed, and the script will continue processing other files.
+- Empty CSV File: If a CSV file is empty, a warning message will be displayed.
+- Unexpected Errors: Any other errors will be logged with details for debugging.

 ## Requirements